Friday, September 17, 2010

 Did I mention that breakfast was included?
 Because we are early risers, and because we had to be at the St. Paul in time to go off in the bus at 8:30 a.m,. we were at breakfast as soon as it opened for business at 6:30 a.m.
 And what a breakfast it was!
 I won’t go into detail about the breakfast at the St. Paul, except to say that I only ever ate one piece of pineapple in the four mornings I was there, and I was very much grateful for having had the foresight to bring a jar of peanut butter and a box of ryvita crackers because that makes a great breakfast.
 We also had good sized container of dried apricots and a similar container of roasted almonds to munch on.
 The St. Paul breakfast consisted of hot dog buns, coffee (or as one person from the trip last year called it on facebook “or whatever the hell that was”) hot water, tea bags, fresh fruit such as pineapple, and an omelet from time to time.
 I don’t eat omelets, so breakfast was kind of limited for me.

 Let me tell you about the breakfast buffet at the Milles Collines.
 For starters it was in a gorgeous room that was open to the elements along one side, so it was like eating on a balcony.
 It had a great view of Kigali and all of its hills.
 For seconders, the décor was quite nice.
 Finally, the food was fantastic, plentiful, and organized in a logical way.
-The first station that you would encounter as you came in the door had fresh croissants, chocolate croissants (ok so the French and Belgian influence had some advantages), honey buns, plain buns, scones, little meat pies (I didn’t eat the meat pies), grilled pineapple spears and other fresh fruits.
+The first station that you would encounter as you came in the door had fresh croissants, chocolate croissants (from the French and Belgian influences), honey buns, plain buns, scones, little meat pies (I didn’t eat the meat pies), grilled pineapple spears and other fresh fruits.
 There was also a selection of fresh breads and cheeses and cold cuts at this station.
 Farther along you would come to the omelet station.
 Here you could have an omelet made to your own specifications: there were all sorts of ingredients that you could have added to your omelet, from cheese to onions to different kinds of veggies to meat.

 Then there was the hot table, and under different covers you could find roast potatoes, cooked veggies (including that Rwandan favourite, spinach), waffles, pancakes, bacon, scrambled eggs, cooked ham, etc.